Automation Action: ChatGPT

 MAN,MCO

-Tip: When using ChatGPT to analyze incoming emails, you can use the %Msg_Digest% built-in field instead of %Msg_Body%.
-The %Msg_Digest% contains the last reply text only with all blank lines and extra whitespace removed.
+Tip: When using ChatGPT to analyze incoming emails, you can use the %Msg_Digest% built-in variable instead of %Msg_Body%.
+The %Msg_Digest% variable contains the last reply text only, with all blank lines and extra whitespace removed.
 It is also trimmed to the first 750 characters.
-This is usually enough to categorize the text and will save your usage count.
+This is usually enough to categorize the text and will ensure the prompt does not exceed the token limit.

-The Model entry allows you to select the OpenAI Model to use.
+The Open AI Model entry allows you to select the OpenAI Model to use.
 You can select from:

 See the OpenAI documentation for details about the different models.
-GPT-3.5-turbo is the default and works for most scenarios, it is also the least expensive.
+GPT-3.5-turbo-16k is the default and works for most scenarios.

 Specify the variable to receive the response from the Assign Response To list.

 You can also optionally assign the number of tokens used for the prompt/response.
 Select the variable to receive the tokens used from the Assign Used Token Count To list.
 OpenAI charges are based on tokens used.
-For example, the current pricing for gpt-3.5-turbo is $0.002 per 1000 tokens.
+For example, the current pricing for gpt-3.5-turbo is $0.002 per 1000 tokens (roughly 4k of text).

 Conversations

 You can optionally specify a Conversation Id.
-This is useful if multiple ChatGPT requests will be made within the same Solution and you want to include previous prompts/responses for context, or if you want to add your own context prior to asking ChatGPT for a response.
+This is useful if multiple ChatGPT requests will be made and you want to include previous prompts/responses for context, or if you want to add your own context prior to asking ChatGPT for a response.

 The Max Conversation Lines entry controls the maximum number of previous prompts/response pairs that are included with each request.
-For example, if the Max Conversation Lines is set to 10 then the last (most recent) 10 prompt/response pairs will be sent prior to the current prompt.
-As the conversation grows, the oldest items will be removed to prevent the total prompt text going over the ChatGPT token limit.
+For example, if the Max Conversation Lines is set to 25 then the last (most recent) 25 prompt/response pairs will be sent prior to the current prompt.
+As the conversation grows, the oldest items will be removed to prevent the total prompt text going over the Open AI token limit.

 Conversations are shared by all Automations within a Solution and conversation lines older than 48 hours are removed.